theNewDynamic/hugo-layout_module-books/layouts/README.md

 A dependent Hugo layout module.
-See https://github.com/theNewDynamic/hugo-starter to start
+See [Hugo Starter](https://github.com/theNewDynamic/hugo-starter) to start